tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 Except for query operation, any transaction consumes Bandwidth points.

-There's another situation: When you transfer(TRX or token) to an account that does not exist in the network, this operation will first create that account in the network and then do the transfer.
-It only consumes Bandwidth points for account creation, no extra Bandwidth points consumption for transfer.

-To create an account, a flat charge of 1 TRX is required.
-If there are insufficient Bandwidth points obtained by TRX staking, an additional 0.1 TRX will be spent.

 Bandwidth points consumption sequence for TRC-10 transfer:

 1. Free Bandwidth points.